Omikuji are little slips of rectangular paper at shrines and temples.

 A few prominent shrines and temples provide English-language omikuji sheets.

-Alas, the one I went to in Nagoya was Japanese only.
+Alas, the one I went to in Nagoya was only in Japanese.

 It’s called Kasadera Kannon.